spikegrobstein/whiteboard_server/spec.md

 This is the format of packets that are sent from the client to the server

-Base structure (same as receiving):
+Base structure (same as receiving, but no headers):

     {
       event: <event>,